utleroy/FakeBlog/README.md

 # Fake Blog

+This exercise will help the students understand the underpinnings of Database design in the context of a MVC application.
 We will be implementing a Fake Blog together.

 ## Features